HFQR/xitca-web/postgres/README.md

         )
         .await?;

-    // bind the prepared statement to parameter values it declared. the value's Rust type representation must match the postgres Type we declared. let bind = stmt.bind_dyn(&[&1i32, &"alice"]);
+    // bind the prepared statement to parameter values it declared.
+    // when parameters are different Rust types it's suggested to use dynamic binding as following let bind = stmt.bind_dyn(&[&1i32, &"alice"]);

     // query with the bind and get an async streaming for database rows on success